percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

    remove :file:`.qp`, :file:`.xbcrypt` and :file:`.qp.xbcrypt` files after
    decryption and decompression.

+.. option:: --rsync

+   Use the ``rsync`` utility to optimize local file transfers.

+   When this option is specified, |program| uses ``rsync`` to copy all non-InnoDB files instead of spawning a separate copy command for each file.
+   This option is faster for servers with a large number of databases or tables.

+   This option cannot be used with :option:`--stream`.

 .. option:: --safe-slave-backup

    When specified, xtrabackup will stop the replica SQL thread just before running ``FLUSH TABLES WITH READ LOCK`` and wait to start backup until ``Slave_open_temp_tables`` in ``SHOW STATUS`` is zero.
-If there are no open temporary tables, the backup will take place, otherwise the SQL thread will be started and stopped until there are no open temporary tables.
+If there are no open temporary tables, the backup will occur; otherwise the SQL thread will be started and stopped until there are no open temporary tables.
 The backup will fail if ``Slave_open_temp_tables`` does not become zero after :option:`xtrabackup --safe-slave-backup-timeout` seconds.
 The replica SQL thread will be restarted when the backup finishes.
-This option is implemented in order to deal with `replicating temporary tables
+This option is implemented to deal with `replicating temporary tables
    <https://dev.mysql.com/doc/refman/5.7/en/replication-features-temptables.html>`_
    and isn't neccessary with Row-Based-Replication.

 .. option:: --safe-slave-backup-timeout=SECONDS

    How many seconds :option:`xtrabackup --safe-slave-backup` should wait for ``Slave_open_temp_tables`` to become zero.
-Defaults to 300 seconds.
+The default is 300 seconds.

 .. option:: --secure-auth

-   Refuse client connecting to server if it uses old (pre-4.1.1) protocol.
+   Refuse client connecting to the server if it uses old (pre-4.1.1) protocol.
    (Enabled by default; use --skip-secure-auth to disable.)

 .. option:: --server-id=#

    The server instance being backed up.

+.. option:: --server-public-key-path=name

+   File path the server's public RSA key in PEM format.

+.. option:: --skip-tables-compatibility-check

+   This option disables the engine compatibility warning.

+   .. seealso:: :option:`--tables-compatibility-check`

 .. option:: --slave-info